-Our school division is informing parents and guardians that a student or staff member at John I. Burton has been diagnosed with COVID-19.
-This person has not been on school premises since Thursday, October 29, 2020.
-The local health department has determined there was no exposure to students or staff while at school.
+Our school division is informing parents and guardians that 3 students or staff members at John I. Burton High School has been diagnosed with COVID-19.
+The individuals have not been on school premises since Monday, April 26, 2021.
+It has been determined there was no exposure to students or staff while at school.